takaczapka/coder-dojo-minecraft/README.md

 - explain how we can hack into the Minecraft, what are possibilities, etc (events, chaging blocks, physics, spawwning animals, executing commands, etc.)
 - explain the idea of a EventBus and registration of event consumers
+- run the client in debug mode and modify classes, changing implementation on the fly
 - modifications:
     - make the message to be of GOLD color
     - make the message to show a type of the block destroyed